coolsoftwaretyler/shaleen-title/_posts/2019-06-26-recap-of-ccc-6-25-meeting.md

 Some important takeaways:

 1. To be viable over the long run, these businesses will eventually need the ability to be able to either purchase wholesale or cultivate/process their own product.
 The Commission has agreed to consider allowing microbusinesses to deliver their own product in our next round of regulations.
-I expect this an important topic for public comment.
+I expect this to be an important topic for public comment.
 2. I am extremely concerned about the requirement that agents wear body cameras.
 There's no justification for such an invasion of privacy, especially when the subjects of that government-mandated corporate surveillance are standing in their own homes.
 However, I lost this vote.
 3. There are questions about where deliveries can occur.
 I'm not sure we can legally prevent individuals from receiving a delivery of a legal product.
 Others felt that delivery businesses should only be able to deliver within the municipality that they are located.
 Ultimately, we compromised on a policy that if a city or town allows retailers to be licensed, then residents there may receive deliveries from any delivery business.
 I will be interested to see the public comment we receive on this.